19 AI Tools for Technical Writers that Aren’t ChatGPT

 - Focused Results: Perplexity’s Focus feature allows users to filter results by type of source to save time and improve relevance.
 The Focus options include All, Social, Video, Writing, Academic, and Math.
 As a result, users get targeted results.

-New AI content creation platforms are helping technical writers take their documentation to the next level with multimedia content that engages users in new ways.
-No need to become a graphic design expert, these tools are user-friendly with high-quality results.
+AI content creation platforms help technical writers to take their documentation to the next level with multimedia content that engages users in new ways.
+No need to become a graphic design expert; these tools are user-friendly with high-quality results.

 3. Canva